top of page

 Retrieving SMS Replies via REST

-You can send a POST to our replies API to retrieve all SMS replies on your account.
+You can hit our replies API to retrieve all available SMS replies on your account.

 POST to the URL https://smseveryone.com/api/replies